 Stirling Point is located in Bluff — just half an hour from Invercargill in your rental car.
 It is at the far southern end of State Highway 1, which runs the full length of New Zealand up to Cape Reinga in the north.
 Stirling Point was originally named after Captain William Stirling, who established a nearby whaling station in the early 19th century.

 The Catlins coast lies along the southeastern corner of the South Island (about an hour and a half from Invercargill in your rental car).
 This untouched and remote part of the country is well worth visiting — there’s so much waiting to be discovered.

 The landscapes of the Catlins are rife with rugged rocky coastline, sweeping sandy beaches and lush green hills; waterfalls, estuaries and valleys.

-At Nugget Point you’ll find a lighthouse dating back to the 1800s, overlooking scattered rocks that resemble nuggets of gold.
+At Nugget Point you’ll find a lighthouse dating back to the 1800s, overlooking the scattered rocks that gave the place its name.
 There’s a fur seal colony that you can look down to, and during the summer months, elephant seals have been known to stop over in this area.
 Also look out for Hector’s dolphins, Hooker’s sea lions, and three different species of penguin.

-One of the best known attractions in all of the Catlins are the majestic Cathedral Caves.
-Named for their resemblance to old European style churches, they tower more than 30 metres overhead.
+One of the best-known attractions in all of the Catlins is the majestic Cathedral Caves.
+Named for their resemblance to old European-style churches, they tower more than 30 metres overhead.
 Test out your whistling skills or singing voice as the resounding acoustics here are really quite remarkable.
 The Cathedral Caves are only accessible at low tide and there is a small entrance fee because access is via private land.